Instantaneous Frequency in Power Systems using the Teager-Kaiser Energy Operator: Abstract

 \section{Abstract}

-This paper develops an instantaneous-frequency (IF) local estimator calculated with the complex Teager--Kaiser energy operator (CTKEO) and the dynamic-signal identity.
-The contribution is a novel IF expression that makes the envelope-curvature terms explicit, thus correcting the bias that affects conventional estimators used in power systems.
-The estimator aligns with complex-frequency (CF) kinematics and admits a geometric interpretation (curvature/torsion) without phase unwrapping.
-Simulations and data-driven examples demonstrate the accuracy of the proposed approach.
+This letter develops an instantaneous-frequency (IF) local estimator calculated with the complex Teager--Kaiser energy operator (CTKEO) and the dynamic-signal identity.
+The contribution is a novel CTKEO-based IF expression that makes the envelope-curvature terms explicit, thus correcting the bias that affects conventional estimators used in power systems.
+The estimator aligns with complex-frequency (CF) kinematics and admits a geometric interpretation (curvature) without phase unwrapping.
+This yields an accurate local frequency estimate in operating conditions where magnitude variations contribute non-negligibly to the signal dynamics.
+Tests on field measurements illustrate the practical behavior of the proposed approach and its consistency with a geometric-frequency benchmark.